- About ASF

 The highlight of ASF’s anniversary celebration will be its Fifth Anniversary Gala in the evening of April 10, during which the foundation will honor two leaders in autism science: Dr. Gerald Fischbach, Chief Science Officer of the Simons Foundation, and Dr. Paul Offit, Chief of Infectious Diseases at Children’s Hospital of Philadelphia and author of Autism’s False Prophets.
 Dr. Richard Besser, Chief Medical Correspondent for ABC News, will serve as emcee for the evening, which will feature a cocktail reception and dinner, as well as a silent auction and entertainment by teens and adults with autism, including singer Izzie Piwnicki and pianist Josh Frelich.

-To become a sponsor, for early registration, or to join the benefit committee, please click here.
+Registration is now available!
+To become a sponsor, to register, or to join the benefit committee, please click here.

 With any questions, please contact Casey Gold at 212-391-3913 or cgold@AutismScienceFoundation.org.